STAMP-project/stamp-ci/README.md

       </dependency>
     </dependencies>
     <!--
+      fullMutationMatrix=true optional (required to detect minor issues).
-      fullMutationMatrix=true required (so that list of succeding tests is provided by PIT) With that option, PIT/Descartes only allows XML output (no HTML, JSON...)
+      If set, PIT/Descartes would only allows XML output (no HTML, JSON...)
       Output will be written in reportsDirectory (with same default as for Descartes), and optionally to Gitlab if appropriate configuration of destination is provided.
     -->